MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSession.md

 ### System.Management.Automation.Runspaces.PSSession

 ## NOTES
-* This cmdlet uses the Windows PowerShell remoting infrastructure.
-To use this cmdlet, the local computer and any remote computers must be configured for Windows PowerShell remoting.
+* This cmdlet uses the PowerShell remoting infrastructure.
+To use this cmdlet, the local computer and any remote computers must be configured for PowerShell remoting.
 For more information, see [about_Remote_Requirements](About/about_Remote_Requirements.md).
-* To create a **PSSession** on the local computer, start Windows PowerShell with the Run as administrator option.
+* To create a **PSSession** on the local computer, start PowerShell with the Run as administrator option.
 * When you are finished with the **PSSession**, use the Remove-PSSession cmdlet to delete the **PSSession** and release its resources.
 * The **HostName** and **SSHConnection** parameter sets were included starting with PowerShell 6.0.
 They were added to provide PowerShell remoting based on Secure Shell (SSH).
 Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, macOS) and PowerShell remoting will work over these platforms where PowerShell and SSH are installed and configured.
 This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
 For example WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
 For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).